ApeWorX/ape/docs/userguides/accounts.md

 If you do not use the `--hd-path` option, Ape will use the default HDPath of (Ethereum network, first account).

-If you want to use a custom mnemonic phrase word length you can use the `--word-count` option:
+If you want to use a custom mnemonic phrase word length, use the `--word-count` option:

 ```bash
 ape accounts generate <ALIAS> --word-count <WORDCOUNT>